Timurik163/futureofcoding.org/notes/future-authoring.md

 **If you could choose only one thing that you could do better, what would it be?**
 **Think and write for at least two minutes, then move on.**

-The first thing that comes to mind is being less reactive.
-I mean this mostly in conversation with other people.
-If I could learn to be more patient and respond more thoughtfully, my conversations would have better outcomes.

-Part of this could be allowing myself to take notes during conversations as an outlet for what I want to say so that I feel "heard" and not scared of forgetting but don't interupt the other person.
-Even just a word or two would be good.
-I don't want to lose track of what the other person is saying while I'm writing.
-I guess it would be helpful to have a notepad or pen for writing on napkins or a phone or tablet out during conversations.

 #### 1.2.
 Things to Learn About
 **What would you like to learn more about, in the next six months?
 Two years?
 Five years?**
 **Think and write for at least two minutes, then move on.**

-In the next six months, I'd like to learn about AT, dance, various programming topics such as databases, FRP.
-But most importantly I want to learn about how to live life for a cause, and get on the path to figuring out my crusade.

-In the next two years, I'd like to learn about meditation because I think that will help me with my goal of less reactivity and more responding.
-I'd also like to learn about communication and how to inspire and motivate others.

-In the next five years, it's difficult to imagine which skills I'd want to learn then.
-I'll be 28.
-If I'm still dating Sarah, we'll be talking about marriage and kids (if we haven't done either before then), so I imagine I'll be wanting to learn about those sorts of domestic things and/or scaling my crusade to areas where I don't have skills.

 #### 1.3.
 Improve Your Habits
 **What habits would you like to improve?**